putyourlightson/laravel-datastar/README.md

 #### `executeScript()`

 Executes JavaScript in the browser.
+Accepts [execute script options](#execute-script-options) as an optional second argument, which are applied to the `<script>` tag that is appended to the DOM.

 ```php
 $this->executeScript('alert("Hello, world!")');